Varsity Head Coach: John Cari, 14th

-In the past 12 seasons, Cari has compiled a 202-60-18 record winning seven conference titles and five district titles; more than any other boys coach in the program's history.
-This includes winning back to back titles over the past two seasons.
-He has lead his squad to eight district championship finals including appearances for the past six consecutive years.
+In the past 13 seasons, Cari has compiled a 220-65-19 record winning seven conference titles and five district titles; more than any other boys coach in the program's history.
+This includes winning back to back titles twice: 2005-2006 and 2015-2016.
+He has lead his squad to nine district championship finals including appearances for the past seven consecutive seasons.
 He has been named Coach of the Year on four different occasions.
 In 2005, Cari was named coach of the year by the Morning Call.
 During that season, the Hornets went 20-4-1 winning their first LVC title, and eleventh District 11 title.
 Cari was also named Coach of the year for the Lehigh Valley Conference in 2008 after guiding his team to their fourth consecutive league championship.
 Cari also received this recognition in 2012 after guiding the team to a league title, and district final appearance.
 Cari also was named the 2015 Eastern Pennsylvania Conference Coach of the Year after going 15-0-1 in league play and capturing the district title.

 Coach Cari has devoted much of his time towards the development of Emmaus soccer by completing his certification as a National Coach through the National Soccer Coaching Association of America.
 He has also received his Regional and Advanced Regional certificates and is the co-founder of the United Soccer Schools.
 Coach Cari has also served as a staff member of the Jeff Tipping Soccer School, the All-American Soccer Schools, and has helped coordinate the Emmaus Soccer Clinic, LMYA Micro Soccer Program, and has coached and trained for the STM Soccer Club.
 Coach Cari is also on the rankings committee for the Pennsylvania Soccer Coaches Association Coaches Poll.